 - Collection filtering by tags.
 When applied to a shop-wide lock or a collection lock, your visitors will be unable to filter results by product tags.

 - Themes which have elements positioned at the bottom of the screen.
 This issue is rare, but because these keys require Locksmith to serve the content in a frame drawn over the screen, occasionally a theme will run afoul of the frame sizing logic, resulting in strange page heights.
-To fix this, try changing your shop's frame frame height calculation method - you'll find this under "Advanced Settings", at the bottom of the "Settings" tab.
+To fix this, try changing your shop's frame frame height calculation method - you'll find this under "Advanced", at the bottom of the "Settings" page.

 The best workaround: upgrade to v5.

 - Open Locksmith, click "Navigate" and then "Settings".